1tushr/user-registration-fastapi/README.md

 1. **Install MySQL Server**: Install MySQL Server on your machine if you haven't already.
 You can download it from [here](https://dev.mysql.com/downloads/installer/).

-2. **Create Database**: You need to create a MySQL database for the application.
-You can do this using a MySQL client like MySQL Workbench or through command line:
+2. **Create Database**: We need to create a MySQL database for the application.
+This can be done using a MySQL client like MySQL Workbench or through command line:

     ```sql
     CREATE DATABASE users;